premchander-revature/interviewquestions/Interview Ques/Hibernate.md

 ---

-18. What do you mean by Named SQL Query?
+18. What do you mean by Named SQL Query?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)